Busy trekking centre

-Once a sleepy and somewhat remote Shan town, Pai, while still a bit of an effort to reach, is these days well and truly on the traveller’s map of northern Thailand.
-Old timers and more experienced travellers may sneer at it, as it's certainly not the “real Thailand" any more, but if you’re a young backpacker on a first trip to Thailand it can seem like a great scene and it is easily accessible in every sense.
+Once a sleepy and somewhat remote Shan town, Pai is set in a picturesque valley in Mae Hong Son province and is these days well and truly marked on any tourist itinerary of northern Thailand.
+Old timers and more experienced travellers may poo-poo it for not being the “real Thailand” anymore, but if you’re a young backpacker on a first trip to Thailand it can be a great fun scene and it is now easily accessible in every sense.

-The original settlement on the left bank of Pai river by what is now Wiang Nua village dates back to the Lanna period when it was an important regional centre, though there’s nothing much left of it to see these days.
-During the 1970s it was probably a fairly dangerous spot, being an area controlled by the Kuomintang (KMT or nationalist Chinese) and an important opium transit point.
-In the 1980s a sealed road to Pai was built; the government began to exert more control and the area was cleaned up.
-The pesky KMT were offered decent farmland if they behaved themselves, Khun Sa and his Shan State Army were pushed far enough away to not pose a threat, while the lingering CPT (Communist Part of Thailand) insurgency was restricted to even remoter northern areas such as Nan, effectively making the area accessible to tourists at last.
+The original settlement on the left bank of the Pai River, at what is now Wiang Nua village, dates back to the Lanna period when it was an important regional centre, though there’s nothing much left to see these days.
+During the 1970s it was a pretty hairy spot, being controlled by the Kuomintang (KMT or Nationalist Chinese) army and forming an important opium transit point.